bsmg/beat-saber-community-wiki/modding/example-mod.md

 Let me introduce you all to `WaitUntil(predicate)`!
 It stops a Coroutine until the bool `predicate` is `true`.
 In our case, we'll see if Resources can load a ScoreController, and pass that as a lambda expression with no extra variables to pass into.

-Since it will halt until our `ScoreController` is found, we do not need to worry about our variable being `null`.
+Since it will keep going  until our `ScoreController` is found, we do not need to worry about our variable being `null`.
 We can safely assign it via Resources, and move on to a brand new `Init()` void.
 We will then start our coroutine in the `Awake()` function.

 ![Grabbing ScoreController](/uploads/modding-example-v-2/08-replacement.png "Grabbing ScoreController")